 In his book Relationship Selling, Jim Cathcart writes, “Relationship selling is a form of selling, not merely a type of relationship.
 The purpose of it is to help other people at a profit for you.
 When you are truly helping, you deserve to be well compensated for your product or service.”

-In relationship selling, rapport-building between the rep and the buyer is emphasized more than the features or price of the offering.
-To build rapport, sales reps typically practice active listening to successfully uncover prospects’ needs and form a relationship.
+Building rapport is also an essential step in relationship building.
+Creating connections between the rep and the buyer is emphasized more than the features or price of the offering.
+To build rapport, sales reps typically practice active listening to uncover prospects’ needs and form a successful relationship.
 They need to help meet these needs so they can provide value to the customer.

-Check out this blog on data-driven ways to build rapport with prospects and clients.
+P.S.
+Looking for data-driven ways to build rapport with prospects and clients?
+Check out this blog post.

-71% of consumers expect in-depth personalization, making it a critically important facet of relationship-building.
+To me, it shouldn’t be surprising to learn that 73% of consumers expect in-depth personalization.
+Personalization is an important facet of relationship-building.
 If they feel like the experience isn’t personalized, prospects are unlikely to purchase an expensive product.
 They’ll feel like they’re only part of a transaction and not part of a mutually beneficial relationship.

 That’s why you’ll want to steer clear of transactional selling.
 It’s often quick and not personalized, which is why it’s fallen out of favor at most B2B organizations.